-Where a matter arises at a meeting which relates to or affects either an interest in as defined in Appendix B or any financial interest of the Member, their spouse or civil partner, a person whom they are living as husband or wife, or a person with whom they are living as if they are civil partners. (and it is not a Disclosable Pecuniary Interest), Members must declare the that interestat the meeting.
+- 3.2 Where a matter arises at a meeting which relates to or affects an interest in Appendix B or a financial interest of the Member, their spouse or civil partner, a person whom they are living as husband or wife, or a person with whom they are living as if they are civil partners (and it is not a Disclosable Pecuniary Interest), Members must declare the interest. - 3.3 Where the matter affects the declarable interest under paragraph 3.2 more than the majority of people in the area affected by the matter, and a reasonable member of the public would think the Member's judgement of the public interest would be adversely affected by the interest, the Member- - (i) must declare the interest at the relevant time; - (ii) may not participate in a discussion or vote on the matter; - (iii) must leave the room where the meeting is held, while any discussion or voting takes place.

-3.3 Where a matter arises at a meeting which relates to or affects any Other Interest then (whether or not it is a compulsorily notifiable interest) the Member must declare that interest at the meeting.

-- 3.4 Where the Mmember has either an Other Interest interest as defined abovein Appendix B or a matter affects the declarable interest as described in under paragraph 3.2 and then they must in addition consider whether1): - a) -their interest is affected by the matter under consideration more than the interests of the the majority of people in the area affected by the matter, and if so, whether - b)2)- a reasonable member of the public would think the Member's judgement of the public interest would be adversely affected by the interest.